Giant guitarfish

-The giant guitarfish (Rhynchobatus djiddensis), also known as the whitespotted wedgefish, is a large species of guitarfish in the family Rhinidae.
+The giant guitarfish (Rhynchobatus djiddensis), also known as the whitespotted wedgefish and the sand skate, is a large species of guitarfish in the family Rhinidae.
 It is restricted to the Red Sea, Persian Gulf, and western Indian Ocean, but was formerly considered more widespread due to confusion with its relatives.

 Taxonomy and range

 The giant guitarfish was previously believed to range throughout a large part of the Indo-Pacific, but recent evidence has shown that it, as traditionally defined, actually was a species complex consisting of four different species.
 In addition to the giant guitarfish, this complex includes the white-spotted guitarfish, the broadnose wedgefish and possibly the smoothnose wedgefish.
 With these as separate species, the giant guitarfish has a relatively restricted range; it is found only in the Red Sea and Persian Gulf, and the western Indian Ocean as far south as South Africa.
 Ranging across the western Indian Ocean, it is common to misidentify the separate species of guitarfish within a similar range.